renovatebot/renovate/docs/development/design-decisions.md

 Our reasons for separating minor and major PRs:

-- It's often the case that projects can't upgrade major dependency versions immediately
+- It's often the case that projects can not upgrade major dependency versions immediately
 - It's also often the case that previous major versions continue receiving Minor or Patch updates
 - Projects should get Minor and Patch updates for their current Major release even if a new Major release exists